diamondburned/dissent/README.md

 ### Compiling

-You need the Go compiler that's 1.17 or newer for this step.
+You need Go 1.18+ for this step.

 To compile from scratch, run